NichHanson/YumYumby/README.md

-- 👋 Hi, I’m @YumYumby
+- 👋 Hi, I’m @NichHanson
 - 👀 I’m interested in science!
 - 🌱 I’m currently learning how to code in order to advance my knowledge in tech and advance my career
 - 💞️ I’m unsure on collaboration efforts at this time.